9 of our favorite discovery questions and why to use them

 And, if you want to take it a step further, quantify the information your prospect shares For example, we sometimes hear sales teams are spending 2-3 hours each day creating sales proposals.
 We know with Qwilr, we can dramatically reduce that time.
 Based on the salary of the average salesperson, we can quantify the cost of manual processes to our prospect with an ROI calculator, to visualize the value of our solution.

 Whenever you can show a prospect their current process is more costly than the price of your solution, it’s a no-brainer to move forward with your offer.

 4. What are your top priorities? (price, value, etc.)

 Every prospect has their own set of priorities.
 For example, some may be most concerned with how easily your service may integrate with their current workflow.
 Others may be interested in specific features, or security measures taken.
 For many, price is the biggest determining factor.

-By asking about their priorities you’re better able to speak to any concerns they may have and overcome objections.
+By asking about their priorities, you’re better able to speak to any concerns they may have and overcome their objections.
 You’ll also be able to discover any potential deal-breakers early on.

 5. Who’s involved in the decision-making process?

 As teams have become more cross-functional and purchases more complex, the number of people involved in any purchasing decision has grown over the past few years.
 In fact, on average, there are seven people involved in the decision-making process for most purchases.